Jeeaaasus/Tautulli-AutoDeleter/README.md

 # SETUP
-Add your API key further down.
+Add your API key.

-If you have locations where you don't want files to be deleted, you can enter those also further down.
+If you have locations where you don't want files to be deleted, you can enter those also.

 In Tautulli, Add a Script Notification Agent.